celindacain25/jin993.github.io/project/sc2AI/sc2ai.md

 ---
 [back](../pmain){: .btn.btn-default}

-# Starcraft 2 AI Project
+# StarCraft 2 AI Project

-In this research, Starcraft 2 AI API is used to make AI like a human player.
+In this research, StarCraft 2 AI API is used to make AI like a human player.

 ## Table of Contents
 1. Previous Research Analysis